 Although filing a lawsuit will not undo the harm caused to your child, it will provide you and your child with the financial compensation necessary to deal with the unfortunate situation.
 Your child may be entitled to compensation for pain and suffering and loss of wages (if he or she was old enough to be employed at the time of the accident).
 The parents may also be entitled to compensation for their child’s past, present and future medical expenses.

 Unfortunately, the negligent or reckless actions of others can cause more than just serious injuries.
-In severe circumstances, these actions and / or inactions can cause death.
+In severe circumstances, these actions and / or inaction can cause death.
 This is known as a wrongful death.
 When the victim is a child, the parents are entitled to recover damages for the pain caused to their child and for the pecuniary loss associated with their child’s death.

 Injured?
 Call Us.